AYCEdemo/emptyx16/src/emptyx16.md

 BG layers   2 background layers
 BG types    Tile/map-based or bitmap-based
 BG colors   256 colors, or 2/4/16 colors/16 palettes
-OBJ colors  256 colors, or 16 colors/16 palettes
+Spr colors  256 colors, or 16 colors/16 palettes
-OBJ size    16 types (in range of 8x8 up to 64x64) OBJs/Screen max.
-128 OBJs of any size (up to 64x64 each) OBJs/Line   max.
-80 OBJs of 8x8 size (under best circumstances)
+Spr size    16 types (in range of 8x8 up to 64x64) Sprs/Screen max.
+128 sprites of any size (up to 64x64 each) Sprs/Line   max.
+80 sprites of 8x8 size (under best circumstances)
 ```

 ### Sound